Manjit Minhas

 Minhas was named a recipient of the 1st Alumni of Influence Award in 2017 by JA Southern Alberta at the Calgary Business Hall of Fame induction ceremony.
 Other notable Canadian JA alumni have included marketing executive Jennifer Wilnechenko (British Columbia), executive director of The DMZ at Ryerson University Abdullah Snobar (Ontario), and young philanthropist Ben Sabic (Manitoba).
 She is also a recipient for the 2018 Canada's 40 under 40 award.

 Personal life

 Minhas was enrolled in engineering programs at the University of Calgary and University of Regina, but after a few years, her focus changed to entrepreneurship and she decided to concentrate on creating and marketing businesses.
 In the early 2000s Minhas designed her own marketing brand and commenced creating a diverse line of beers, lagers, spirits and various supplementary alcohol products.
 The Minhas Brand has grown into a brand that has recognition with alcohol enthusiasts due to Minhas's marketing strategies.
 Minhas resides with her husband Harvey Shergill and two daughters in Calgary, Alberta.
-Minhas's family is Sikh Rajput.
+Minhas's family is Sikh Dogra.